 Saturday September 14, 2019 8:16 PM CDT -- Older and Wiser is Sometimes

 met a lot of oldsters who never managed to get wiser with age, but I

 think in our case we've fulfilled the prophesy and have become slightly

 wise in some respects.
 Take dating for example.
 I've always known how

-to meet women but no longer seek opportunities to do so because of
+to meet women but no longer seek opportunities to do so

 becoming stingy about time.
 What is dating but time spent getting to